How To Update And Delete WordPress Plugins

 Tip

-If you have too many plugins installed and would like to reduce the number of plugins showing on your screen, then click on the Screen Options tab at the top of your Plugins page and type in a smaller number of items per page (all plugins show up on the screen by default, i.e. “999”), then click Apply …
+If you have too many plugins installed and would like to reduce the number of plugins showing on your screen, then click on the Screen Options tab at the top of your Plugins screen and enter a smaller number of items per page (all plugins show up on the page by default, i.e. “999”), then click the ‘Apply’ button …

-Your Plugins page will now be reduced in size with a pagination feature added.
-You can find an installed plugin by scrolling through the pages or using the “Plugin Search” feature …
+Your Plugins section will now be reduced in size with a pagination feature added.
+You can find an installed plugin by scrolling through the pages or using the “Search Plugins” feature …

-WordPress displays information about plugins in different backgrounds depending on the status of your plugins (inactive vs. active and up-to-date vs. outdated) …
+WordPress displays information about plugins in different color backgrounds depending on the status of your plugins (active vs. inactive and up-to-date vs. outdated) …

 How To Automatically Update And Delete Plugins